-Our go-to-market strategy has been historically focused on large organizations recognized as leaders in their respective industries or public sectors, and who are attempting to solve complicated business problems by digitally transforming their operations.
+Our go-to-market strategy has been historically focused on large organizations recognized as leaders in their respective industries or public sectors that are attempting to solve complicated business problems by digitally transforming their operations.
 These large organizations, or lighthouse customers, include companies and public agencies within the oil and gas, power and utilities, aerospace and defense, industrial products, life sciences, and financial services industries, among others.
-This has resulted in C3 AI powering some of the largest and most complex Enterprise AI applications worldwide.
-These lighthouse customers serve as proof points for other potential customers in their particular industries.
-As a result, we have a customer base of a relatively small number of large organizations that generate high average total subscription contract value, but we expect that, over time, as more customers adopt our technology based on the proof points provided by these lighthouse customers, the revenue represented by these customers will decrease as a percentage of total revenue.
-As our C3 AI Platform and much of our other C3 AI Software are industry agnostic, we also expect to expand into other industries as we grow.
+This has resulted in C3 AI powering some of the largest and most complex Enterprise AI applications.
+These lighthouse customers serve as proof points for other potential customers in their respective industries.
+As a result, we have a customer base of a relatively small number of large organizations that generate high average total subscription contract value, but we expect that, over time, as more customers adopt our technology based on the proof points provided by these lighthouse customers, the revenue represented by these lighthouse customers will decrease as a percentage of total revenue.
+As our C3 AI Platform and much of our other C3 AI Software are industry agnostic, we also expect to expand into other industries.

-In the second quarter of fiscal year 2023, we announced a change to our go-to-market strategy including a way for new customers to utilize our products at a smaller initial contract size and pay for services based on their monthly consumption of vCPU and vGPU hours.
-Customers generally begin with a two-quarter-long pilot which includes the necessary resources required to introduce the C3 AI Platform, C3 AI Applications and a desired product into their environment and receive necessary training to operate and maintain the product in production.
-Following the pilot period, customers pay a monthly fee and overage charges on a metered basis using vCPU and vGPU hours utilized as the metric to calculate payment.
-Customers are able to realize business value immediately after the conclusion of the pilot and grow at their own pace over subsequent quarters.
+In the second quarter of fiscal year 2023, we announced a change to our go-to-market strategy including a way for new customers to subscribe for our products at smaller initial contract sizes and pay for services based on their monthly consumption of vCPU and vGPU hours.
+Customers generally begin with a one to two-quarter-long pilot which includes the necessary resources required to deploy the C3 AI Platform and/or C3 AI Applications and receive necessary training to operate and maintain the software in production use.
+Following the pilot period, customers pay a monthly fee and consumption charges using vCPU and vGPU hours utilized as the metric to calculate payment.

-Acquiring new customers and expanding our business with our existing customers is the intent of our go-to-market effort and drives our growth.
+Acquiring new customers and expanding our business with our existing customers is the purpose of our go-to-market effort and drives our growth.
 Making new and existing customers successful is critical to our long-term success.
-After we help our customers solve their initial use cases, they typically identify incremental opportunities within their operations and expand their use of our products.
-The increased engagement is measured by a combination of increased vCPU usage, increased C3 AI Software subscriptions and subscriptions to the C3 AI Platform for in-house AI application development.
+After we help our customers solve their initial use cases, they frequently identify incremental opportunities within their operations and expand their use of our products.
+The increased engagement is measured by a combination of increased vCPU/vGPU usage, increased C3 AI Software subscriptions and subscriptions to the C3 AI Platform for in-house AI application development.

 The size and sophistication of our customers' businesses demonstrate the flexibility, speed, and scale of our products, and maximize the potential value to our customers.
-To be a credible partner to our customers, who often are industry leaders, we deploy a motivated and highly educated team of C3 AI personnel and partners.
-We go to market primarily leveraging our direct sales force.
+To be a credible partner to our customers, who often are industry leaders, we deploy an experienced and highly educated team of C3 AI personnel and partners.
 We also complement and supplement our sales force with a number of go-to-market partners.